Our Honeymoon Team Visits Tahiti – Part 1

 The view was well worth the walk as there is something special about a tropical waterfall that adds to the charm of the landscape.
 After many pictures at the falls, we boarded the bus and continued our tour to visit the blow hole of Tiarei.
 Again, more island charm for this destination.
 This was also a great photo stop.

 Our next visit was to the Museum of James Norman Hall, where we enjoyed an outdoor lunch on the patio, overlooking the beach.
 We enjoyed the tour and learning about James Norman Hall, the American author who wrote “Mutiny on the Bounty”.
 At one point, I noticed a couple of ladies with tears in their eyes from one of the moving stories being told.
-This excursion is well worth the tome.
+This excursion is well worth the time.

 Our next adventure was to the local marketplace to shop for some souvenirs.
 The open-air market had everything from locally caught fresh fish, fruits and vegetables, pearl jewelry and tee-shirts for tourists.

 Next, it was time to ‘island jump’ and board a ferry that would take us to Moorea.
 The ferry is located within a short walking distance from the market.
 We boarded for the 30-minute ride.
-The ferry was a large catamaran-style ship, part of the local transportation system that moves about the islands. (to be continued)
+The ferry was a large catamaran-style ship, part of the local transportation system that moves about the islands.